Chart Color Schemes

 Moora is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Moora's cultural diversity was found to be below average, with 82.9% of its population being citizens, 88.1% born in Australia, and 95.7% speaking English only at home.
-The dominant religion in Moora is Christianity, comprising 52.9% of the population, compared to 49.0% across the rest of WA.
-In terms of ancestry, the top three groups are Australian (32.1%), English (30.6%), and Australian Aboriginal (11.2%), which is significantly higher than the regional average of 3.4%.
+Moora's cultural diversity was found to be below average, with 82.9% of its population being Australian citizens, 88.1% born in Australia, and 95.7% speaking English only at home.
+Christianity is the main religion in Moora, comprising 52.9% of people, compared to 49.0% across the rest of WA.
+The top three ancestry groups are Australian (32.1%), English (30.6%), and Australian Aboriginal (11.2%), which is significantly higher than the regional average of 3.4%.

 Frequently Asked Questions - Diversity